-Why did you choose Wright State University?
+Why did you choose the University of Kansas?

 What was your favorite class and/or professor and why?

-What particular skills were taught in the program?
+What were particular skills taught in the program?

 Where were you and your classmates in your career?
 Just out of undergrad, or coming from an entry-level museum position, or coming from outside of the field, etc.?